girishji/girishji.github.io/docs/_posts/2022-08-17-kicad-python-footprints-curved-tracks-edge-cuts.markdown

 You can specify the layer and line width.
 Use the search box in the [documentation][kicad-doc] to search for symbols.

-Add a edge cuts border around the components.
+Add an edge cuts border around the components.
 Draw lines on all four sides and connect them by rounded corners.

 {% highlight python %}